kegner/game-tracker-spring-angular/README.md

 Running the frontend separately while developing allows for faster iteration by utilizing Angular's hot reloading.

 * Navigate to the `/client/` folder
+* For the first time building, run `npm install` to install the npm dependencies
 * Run the command `npm start`.
-This will start the app on localhost:4200
+This will start the app on localhost:4200 using the proxy configuration

 Confirm the `proxy.conf.json` file has the correct port for your Spring Boot applicaton.